 SOC 483.
 Sociology of Law (3) An examination of the sociological factors that influence civil and criminal law, including legislation, law enforcement, and the judiciary.
-The legal profession is also examined.
-Prerequisites: SOC 101, 253, Junior or Senior standing, or permission of the instructor.
+The legal profession is

 SOC 485.
 Sociology of Religion (3) (W/D) Explores how humans socially construct religion and make sense of the world through systems of belief.
 Features works by classical theorists and contemporary researchers.